ad0726/tools/backup/README.md

-One shell tool to make a backup and uplaod that by ftp.
+One perl tool to make a backup and uplaod that by ftp.

 Licence: http://www.wtfpl.net/txt/copying/
 <a href="http://www.wtfpl.net/"><img